apache/beam/website/src/documentation/runners/samza.md

 job.default.system=${job_default_system}
 ```

+For more details on the configuration, see [Samza Configuration Reference](https://samza.apache.org/learn/documentation/latest/jobs/configuration-table.html).

-The config file can be passed to Samza Runner by setting the command line arg `--configFilePath=/path/to/config.properties`.
-For more details on the Samza configuration, see [Samza Configuration Reference](https://samza.apache.org/learn/documentation/latest/jobs/configuration-table.html).
+The config file will be passed in by setting the command line arg `--configFilePath=/path/to/config.properties`.
+With that, you can run your main class of Beam pipeline in a Yarn Resource Manager, and the Samza Runner will submit a Yarn job under the hood.

 ## Pipeline options for the Samza Runner